What Is a Faith-Based Nonprofit?

 FBOs are referenced in several laws that recognize their eligibility to receive grants under certain specified conditions and their continued right to consider religion when hiring staff.

-Charitable Choice laws, signed by former President Clinton during 1996-2000, specify that FBOs cannot be excluded from the competition for federal funds simply because they are religious.
+Charitable Choice laws, signed by former President Clinton during 1996-2000, specify that FBOs cannot be excluded from the competition for federal funds just because they are religious.
 But they do not set aside funds specifically for FBOs.
+Both President Bush and President Obama took steps to be inclusive when it came to FBOs and government funding.

-In general, Federal grant funds may not be used for inherently religious activities such as worship, prayer, proselytizing, or devotional Bible study.
-The funds are to be used for the objectives established by Congress such as creating the conditions for economic growth and prosperity.
+In general, however, Federal grant funds may not be used for inherently religious activities such as worship, prayer, proselytizing, or devotional Bible study.
+The funds are to be used for the objectives established by Congress, such as creating the conditions for economic growth and prosperity.

 Note: This article is just for informational purposes.
 It is not intended to be legal advice.
 Check other sources, such as the IRS, and consult with legal counsel or an accountant.